+For Level 1B

+AFEC,AC,CD,i=ECdeclared,iECi

+where

+ECdeclared,i is the declared electric energy consumption of vehicle i of the charge-depleting Type 1 test according to paragraph 1.2.3. of Annex B6.

+EC,i is the measured electric energy consumption of vehicle i of the charge-depleting Type 1 test according to paragraph 4.3.3.1. of this annex.

 In the case, the interpolation method is applied, the values declared and used for verifying the conformity of production with respect to the electric energy consumption of vehicle H and vehicle L shall be the input values for the interpolation of the individual electric energy consumption values according to paragraph 2.2. of this appendix.